csabbah/Carlos-Sabbah-portfolio/README.md

 ## Purpose

-My personal portfolio website showcasing my creative projects, deployed websites and react application.
+I developed this portfolio website to showcase my creative projects, deployed websites and react application.

 ## Built With